cfpb/design-system/docs/pages/setting-the-foundation.md

   <ol>
     <li>
       To begin, brainstorm as a team what frames of reference are most important for your team to reflect on.
 The template contains several common frames of reference.
-More examples can be found in 18F’s <a href="https://docs.google.com/forms/d/e/1FAIpQLScI0iTQEstjECMzFVuyMt0Giku69YggEkAlybQPlH4y7Ik9Vg/viewform">frames of reference form</a>.
     </li>
     <li>
       Next, add your experiences with each frame of reference.
 The template provides options for doing that in a way that's safe and comfortable for everyone, including: